reportportal/docs/src/md/src/WorkWithReports/OperationsUnderLaunches.md

 ##Operations under launches

-There are some ways how launches could be modified and managed.
+There are several ways of how launches could be modified and managed.

 ### Edit launch tags and description

-The system allows to edit tags and description for the launch on the "Launches" and "Debug" modes.
+The system allows editing tags and descriptions for the launch on the "Launches" and "Debug" modes.

 Permission: next users are able to modify launches: